Ne-Yo: Legal issues

 On February 19, 2008, Ne-Yo was arrested for reckless driving and driving without a valid license after driving through Cobb County, Georgia in his 2006 Range Rover.
 It was reported that he was doing about 150 mph, 100 mph over the speed limit.
 On June 2, 2008, Ne-Yo pleaded guilty to the driving without a valid license charge and no contest to the reckless driving charge.
 He was sentenced to 24 hours of community service.

+In 1998, Ne-Yo signed a management agreement with David Wallace for seven years that Wallace would provide professional management services for Ne-Yo in exchange for 15%.
+But shortly after, the singer moved to Los Angeles where his career started to blossom.
+Tanya Wallace maintains David Wallace tried to contact Ne-Yo several times by telephone but was unsuccessful.
+In 2007, Wallace filed a complaint against Smith in district court, seeking damages for breach of contract and other claims.
+While litigation was pending, Wallace divorced his wife, Tanya, and the divorce decree awarded Tanya one-half of the proceeds from any future judgment in the lawsuit.
+The district court later dismissed the case and while Wallace's appeal was pending, he died in 2012.

 On August 22, 2011, Ne-Yo was sued along with rapper Pitbull and DJ Afrojack by actress Lindsay Lohan, claiming that their song "Give Me Everything" referenced her by name in the lyrics.
 A judge ruled that Pitbull's use of her name was protected by the First Amendment and that Lohan was barely mentioned in the song.
 Pitbull then won the lawsuit.

+On March 22, 2023, Ne-Yo was revealed to have been charged by the United States Securities and Exchange Commission for violating investor-protection laws.
+Ne-Yo settled the charges for over $400,000 without admitting or denying the claims.

 Health

 In August 2017, Ne-Yo announced he had adopted a vegan diet after viewing the documentary What the Health.
 In February 2019, he said in an interview that he had lost "like 30 pounds" and had also reversed his tendinitis since he became vegan, calling it "one of the best things he's ever done".
 However, his representative confirmed in March 2020 that he was no longer a vegan.